dedobbin/audio_fish/README.md

 # audio_fish
 Audio wave visualizer.
-In a convo about writing GUIs using C/C++ being a bad time, i jokingly said 'just write the GUI using python and send real time data over a socket.
+In a convo about writing GUIs using C/C++ being a bad time, i jokingly said 'just write the GUI using python and send real time data over a socket'.

 That's basically how this experiment was born.
 I wanted to see if i could get any good results visualizing real time data.
 Turns out you sorta can, although this approach it not optimal.